keysisgonzalez/FrontEnd-React.js/README.md

-Welcome to my React Frontend Components Repository!
-Here you'll find a collection of handy React components I've built for different frontend applications.
-From user authentication features like login and registration to displaying friends' cards, soccer player cards with filtering, and a movies application for browsing, adding, and editing movies, these components cover a range of needs.
-They've helped me simplify my frontend development process, and I hope they'll be just as useful for you too!
+# Welcome to my React Frontend Components Repository!

+This collection features a range of React components designed for various front-end applications.
+Included are features such as:

+- 🛡️ User authentication (login, registration).
+- 🧑‍🤝‍🧑 Displaying friends' cards.
+- ⚽ Soccer player cards with filtering.
+- 🎬 Movies application for browsing, adding, and editing movies.

+Feel free to explore and leverage these components as needed.